 • develop page layouts using text and image

-• prepare a picture book dummy and manuscript to submit to an agent or publisher.
+• submit a project or portfolio to an agent or publisher.

 What level is the course and do I need any particular skills?

-This is an advanced course, which is a progression and aimed at those who have completed Children’s book illustration for beginners.
+This is an advanced course, which is a progression and aimed at those who have completed our Children’s Book Illustration Developing Projects courses, or a follow-on to VK501 Children's book illustration course or VK599 Advanced Children’s Book Illustration: Professional Practice.

 You should be able to follow simple written and verbal instructions to support demonstrations, hand-outs and for health and safety information, and will be invited to take part in group discussion.
 You should be able to use numbers and be able to do simple measurements and calculations.